Info about getting from the airport, public transportation and more.

-The Narita Express will take you to Tokyo station or if you don’t mind a longer ride, take one of the limousine buses that leave from right outside the arrivals terminal.
+The Narita Express will take you to Tokyo station in 60 minutes.
+If you don’t mind a longer ride, take one of the limousine buses that leave right outside the arrivals terminal.
 (The buses are orange, and you can buy a ticket at the counter inside.)

-From Haneda Airport (HND) Take the Tokyo Monorail or a Keikyu train for the 35-minute ride from Haneda Airport to Tokyo Station.
-Taxi fare from the airport to central Tokyo costs between 5 000 ¥ and 11 000 ¥ and takes about 25 to 45 minutes, depending on your destination.
+Take the Tokyo Monorail or a Keikyu Line train for the 35-minute ride from Haneda Airport to Tokyo Station.
+Taxis to central Tokyo cost about $60 to $130 and can take 25 to 45 minutes, depending on your destination.

 Tokyo is rail and pedestrian heaven; there really is no need to rent a car.
 Even if you’re planning a one-day excursion as far as the mountain town of Nagano, the trains will get you there.

 The subway can be intimidating at rush hour due to the amount of people.
 Otherwise, the train system is clean and always on time.
 Fares are calculated based on distance travelled on any given trip.
 Navigate most lines easily with the Tokyo Metro and Toei Subway day pass which costs about $10.

 For late-night adventures, you can find a taxi just about anywhere, but they’re not cheap – even a short ride can cost you 870 ¥.
 Remember: no tipping, and don’t close the door on your way out of the car – it’s automatic.

 An adventurous mom and her manga-loving son discover why Tokyo is made for kids.

 By Sarah Musgrave / Photos by Alex Cretey Systermans